BazzaCuda/MinimalistMediaPlayerX/README.md

 `5`                     | bookmark the current media file timestamp to the configuration file `6`                     | retrieve a bookmarked media file timestamp from the configuration file and continue playback from that point
 `7`                     | delete any previously saved/bookmarked media file timestamp for the current media file `8`                     | decrease brightness.
-Can be held down for rapid decrease.
-`9`                     | increase brightness.
-Can be held down for rapid increase.
-`0`                     | decrease contrast.
-Can be held down for rapid decrease.
-`-` (Hyphen)            | increase contrast.
-Can be held down for rapid increase.
-`=`                     | reset contrast to normal
+Can be held down for rapid decrease `9`                     | increase brightness.
+Can be held down for rapid increase `0`                     | decrease contrast.
+Can be held down for rapid decrease `-` (Hyphen)            | increase contrast.
+Can be held down for rapid increase `=`                     | reset contrast to normal

 ### Full List of Controls By Category